wendahere/JAWS/allen.md

 - Weight of groceries = combined weight of 5-6 randomly choose bulky goods from Redmart or Fairprice's website and cite their individual weights and their combined weight.
 - Graph of Tw vs Acceleration times need to be done in Excel (may need enough points for a best-fit graph), illustrating the range of viable Tw.

+This [link](https://docs.google.com/presentation/d/1z6uqKXUzrGAHKOQaMHNoKKfvfchR32ZgUgN2NgdGU30/edit?usp=sharing) is the powerpoint slides where all my calculations, graphs and references can be found.
+It has been done in powerpoint format for an easy presentation of my assignment.

 ## Week 4 (4/11/19 - 8/11/19):
 Today we received the ESP32 board.